What is the best sugar-free protein powder?

 If not artificial sweeteners or stevia, then what do you use?

-In addition to our sugar-free unflavored protein powder, we make several flavored protein powders.
-They are added sugar-free, but do contain a few grams of naturally occurring sugar.
+In addition to our zero sugar protein powder, we make several flavored protein powders.
+They are added sugar-free, but do contain 2-3 grams of naturally occurring sugar.
 In order to make them sweet, we use a natural sweetener called monk fruit.
 Monk fruit – also known as luo han guo – is a melon-like fruit native to Southeast Asia.
 Monk fruit sweetener is created by removing the seeds and skin of the fruit, crushing the fruit, and collecting the juice, which is then dried into a concentrated powder.
 As far as sugar-free sweeteners go, monk fruit is the most natural and best tasting; it actually tastes like sugar.

 Given that monk fruit sweetener has only been commercially available for about a decade, its impact on, and association with, chronic diseases like obesity and diabetes has not been well documented.
 That said, it has been safely used in Asian cuisine for centuries and has no known side effects, even when consumed in large quantities.
 Moreover, small randomized trials have shown that monk fruit sweetener does not negatively impact blood sugar or insulin levels.
 For this reason, as well as those outlined above, we believe that monk fruit is the best available sweetener for our protein powders.
 Most protein powder companies do not use monk fruit because it is expensive.